awslabs/containers-cost-allocation-dashboard/README.md

 #### Share the Dashboard with Users

-Share the dashboard with users, for them to be able to view it and create Analysis from it.
+Share the dashboard with users, for them to be able to view it and create Analysis from it:

 1. Login to QuickSight
 2. Navigate to "Dashboards" and click the `Kubecost Dashboard`